aehsu/pentimento/docs/models.rst

 .. highlight:: rst

+.. _pentimento-models:

 Models
 =======
- Models in our system represent the raw data itself, but do not have any notion of how to manipulate the data.
-Models are purely a container for data, almost like channels.
+ Models in our system are the raw data itself, but do not have any notion of how to manipulate the data.
+Models are purely a container for data, with ``get.*`` and ``.*`` methods for all fields when appropriate.
 Any additional classes that might be defined for data should be made as a model.

+.. _lecture-model:

 Lecture Model
 --------------
- The lecture model represents a constructor function, or something similar to classes in the traditional sense.
-The lecture model itself contains only fields, and any future extension to the data a lecture should store can be made in the lecture model.
+ The lecture model is a constructor function.
+Any future extension to the data a lecture should store can be made in the lecture model.
+For a lecture, there is only one ``pentimento.lecture`` at any point in time.
+Modifications to the lecture are performed directly on the object.

- .. js:class:: pentimento.lecture()
+ .. js:class:: Lecture

  	Constructor function for lecture objects